Isonzo/tavs/README.md

 This is completely arbitrary.
 Feel free to change it before compiling.
 I may also change it to suit my needs better in the future, but for now, this more than enough for me.
-I mean, who would want to open 60+ tavs in neovim anyways?
+I mean, who would want to open 60+ tabs in neovim anyways?